adrianokerber/service-orders-api/README.md

 This project is a [Spring](https://spring.io/) REST API developed based on the free course from AlgaWorks.

-The API connects to a MySQL database (DB).
+The API connects to a MySQL database (DB) and we used [Postman](https://www.postman.com/) as the API client.

 ## 🛠 First steps